davidherold/Bootcamp3/Bootcamp3/README.md

 In `server/routes/listings.server.routes.js`, you will find code that specifies the request handlers for CRUD tasks.
 To learn more about the Express router, [go to this page](http://expressjs.com/en/guide/routing.html) and scroll down to the section on *express.Router.*

 ### Part 1 - Submit PDF in Canvas to Bootcamp #3
 Create a diagram of how the different parts of the server interact with one another and add descriptive text as needed to demonstrate your understanding of the functionality of each file and their relationships to each other.
 Specifially make note of:
    - the relationship between server.js, app.js, and express.js and the router file.
 With your starting point in the application being `server.js`
    - how the router makes use of the controllers and model to determine the flow of request handling.
 Trace through each routes in `listings.server.routes.js` as the basis of your diagram.
-Consider makine a sequence diagram (http://www.agilemodeling.com/artifacts/sequenceDiagram.htm) to help you communicate the flow of calls and data.
+Consider making a sequence diagram (http://www.agilemodeling.com/artifacts/sequenceDiagram.htm) to help you communicate the flow of calls and data.
    - the content defined in each controller and their roles in the application
    - how middleware is used throughout the application to modularize the code (e.g., (application-level, routing, controller, etc)
    - the relationship between the test files and the missing functionality of the files you will need to update.
 What do they tell you need to do?

 ### Part 2 - Submit in GitHub
 This Bootcamp is an exercise in test driven development (TDD).
 When you first start this assignment all your test will most likely be failing.
 Your job is to write code to get tests to pass.
 Work on one test at a time.
 You will find it to be quite gratifying when your code passes a test.
 You should also try to make you own test cases and see if you can pass them.
 This is a really great practice to better understand the tests in these assignments and to test your understanding of how your code works.

 #### To Do List
-1. Update your `config.s` file using the config.example.js
+1. Update your `config.js` file using the config.example.js
     - Add in your MongoDB Atlas URI
     - Sign-up for a free public key https://opencagedata.com/ and add it to your config file - This key will allow us to access open cage data's `geocoding api` to retreive coordinates for new buildings you add to the application.